Magnetic Resonance Imaging (MRI) for Children

 In very rare cases, an illness called nephrogenic systemic fibrosis that has been

-linked to MRI IV contrast dye in people with pre-existing renal failure
+linked to MRI IV contrast dye in people with pre-existing kidney failure

 How do I help my child get ready for an MRI?

 You can help your child by preparing them in advance.
 Many hospitals have people trained

 in helping children cope with their medical care or hospital experience.
 These people

 are often called child life specialists.
 Check with your child’s healthcare provider